resheku/my-awesome/README.md

 - [wemake-services/wemake-python-styleguide](https://github.com/wemake-services/wemake-python-styleguide) - The strictest and most opinionated python linter ever!
 - [what-studio/profiling](https://github.com/what-studio/profiling) - Was an interactive continuous Python profiler.
 - [wheelodex/wheelodex](https://github.com/wheelodex/wheelodex) - An index of wheels
-- [willkg/markus](https://github.com/willkg/markus) - Markus is a Python library for generating metrics
 - [wireservice/csvkit](https://github.com/wireservice/csvkit) - A suite of utilities for converting to and working with CSV, the king of tabular file formats.
 - [wolever/pip2pi](https://github.com/wolever/pip2pi) - pip2pi builds a PyPI-compatible package repository from pip requirements
 - [writer/writer-framework](https://github.com/writer/writer-framework) - No-code in the front, Python in the back.
 An open-source framework for creating data apps.